 What is Elastane Fabric?
 You've probably heard people use elastane, Lycra, and spandex interchangeably.
 Depending on which part of the world you're in, you'll hear people use those three words to describe the same type of fabric.
 What is elastane fabric, and why would people call it something else?
 In this article, we'll be giving you the full breakdown on elastane fabric, its history, what it's used for, and why it's also called spandex or Lycra.

 What Is Elastane?

-Elastane fabric is a type of synthetic fiber that is extremely elastic.
+Elastane is a type of fabric made from synthetic fiber that is extremely elastic.
 Its elasticity is such that it can stretch up to 7 times its original size.
 This kind of fabric is 100% man-made and does not exist naturally.
-It’s made of polyurethane, a long chain polymer that’s referred to as a polyether-polyurea copolymer.
+Elastane is made of polyurethane, which is a long chain polymer which a technical name of polyether-polyurea copolymer.

-While elastane fabric has earned its stripes as a popular fabric for making clothes, it’s never used in isolation.
-It is always combined with other fabric types like cotton, polyester, and nylon.
-Most fabrics will contain 5-10% of elastane in order to produce enough stretch.
+While elastane material has earned its place as a popular fabric for making clothes, it's never used in isolation.
+Elastane fiber is always combined with other fabric types like cotton, polyester, and nylon.
+Most fabrics will contain 5 to 10% of elastane in order to produce enough stretch for garments.

 The history of elastane can be traced back to the second world war.
 At that time, rubber was highly coveted as it was used to make all kinds of equipment.
 With the demand for rubber soaring and the price fluctuating, there was a need to find an alternative.

 The quest for an alternative was further fueled by the fact that rubber-based fibers like latex were not durable, lightweight, or strong enough.
 These were qualities that were expected from potential alternatives.

 DuPont, a chemical company, was at the forefront of the search, and it was one of their textile scientists, Joseph Shiver, that found the breakthrough.